Dec

 Craft and Courage: A Writing Camp in the Himalayas

 Among the many workshops I teach, this one is a personal favourite, not only because it is located amongst my favourite mountains, but also because it brings together my experiences in teaching the craft of writing with my studies in Narrative Therapy and my years in the development sector, thinking about how the arts can be part of healing, community, and transformation.
-Registrations are now open for the seventh edition of this workshop.
+Registrations are now open for the eighth edition of this workshop.

 ureters.JPG